Vince Redd

-Vincent Edward Redd (born September 1, 1985) is a former American football defensive lineman.
+Vincent Edward Redd (born September 1, 1985) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
 He was signed by the New England Patriots as an undrafted free agent in 2008.
-He played college football at Virginia and Liberty.
+He played college football for the Virginia Cavaliers and Liberty Flames.

-Redd has also been a member of the Kansas City Chiefs, Calgary Stampeders, Hartford Colonials and New Yorker Lions.
+Redd was also a member of the Kansas City Chiefs, Calgary Stampeders, Alabama Vipers, Hartford Colonials and New Yorker Lions.

 Early years

 Redd attended Elizabethton High School in Elizabethton, Tennessee, and was listed as the No. 12 defensive end nationally.
 He was named to the Orlando Sentinel All-Southern team after he tallied 104 tackles in his career.
-Redd was also a standout on the basketball team and also lettered in track and finished fourth in the state championship in the shot put as a junior.
+Redd was also a standout on the basketball team and also lettered in track, setting the state record in the 400 M relay (later being broke by Craig Bowling, also from Elizabethton) and finished fourth in the state championship in the shot put as a junior.

 College career

-In 2007, Redd had 63 tackles, 6.5 sacks and two interceptions at Liberty.
-He redshirted for the 2006 season after transferring from UVA.
-In 2005, played playing time in 10 out of 12 games at the University of Virginia and finished with 16 tackles and three TFL.
+In 2007, Redd had 63 tackles, 6.5 sacks and two interceptions at Liberty University.
+He redshirted for the 2006 season after transferring from the University of Virginia.
+In 2005, he played in 10 out of 12 games for the Cavaliers and finished with 16 tackles and three TFL.
 In 2004 with the Cavaliers, played in all 12 and saw time at linebacker and on special teams return units.

 Professional career

 New England Patriots

-Redd was signed by the New England Patriots as an undrafted free agent on May 1, 2008, following the 2008 NFL Draft.
+Redd was signed by the New England Patriots as an undrafted free agent on May 1, 2008, following the 2008 NFL draft.
 He was waived by the team on August 30, 2008, and signed to the team's practice squad on September 1, 2008.
 He was then promoted to the team's active roster on November 22, 2008.
 He was waived on August 2, 2009, after the team signed linebacker Rob Ninkovich.